dart-archive/ffigen/README.md

   <tr>
     <td>comments</td>
     <td>Extract documentation comments for declarations.<br>
-    The style and length of the comments can be specified with the following options.<br>
+    The style and length of the comments recognized can be specified with the following options- <br>
     <i>style: doxygen(default) | any </i><br>
     <i>length: brief | full(default) </i><br>
     If you want to disable all comments you can also pass<br>